 Aviel D. Rubin, Ph.D. is Professor of Computer Science and Technical Director of the Information Security Institute at Johns Hopkins University.
 Prior to joining Johns Hopkins, Rubin was a research scientist at AT&T Labs.
 Rubin has testified before the U.S. House and Senate on multiple occasions, and he is author of several books including Brave New Ballot (Random House, 2006) Firewalls and Internet Security, second edition (with Bill Cheswick and Steve Bellovin, Addison Wesley, 2003), White-Hat Security Arsenal (Addison Wesley, 2001), and Web Security Sourcebook (with Dan Geer and Marcus Ranum, John Wiley & Sons, 1997).
 He is Associate Editor of ACM Transactions on Internet Technology, Associate Editor of IEEE Security & Privacy, and an Advisory Board member of Springer’s Information Security and Cryptography Book Series.
 In January, 2004 Baltimore Magazine name Rubin a Baltimorean of the Year for his work in safeguarding the integrity of our election process, and he is also the recipient of the 2004 Electronic Frontier Foundation Pioneer Award.
 Rubin has a B.S, (’89), M.S.E (’91), and Ph.D. (’94) from the University of Michigan.

-Ion Sancho is the Supervisor of Elections for Leon County, Florida.
+Ion Sancho was the Supervisor of Elections for Leon County, Florida for 27 years.
 Serving since January 1989, he has been reelected to five additional terms.
 One of only three (out of 67) supervisors of elections in Florida without party affiliation, Mr. Sancho has devoted special attention to studying voting technologies and increasing citizen participation in our electoral system.
 Under his administration Leon County’s voter turnout percentage has consistently ranked among the highest of Florida’s 67 counties, with a record setting 86% turnout in the November 2008 General Election.
 Mr. Sancho was appointed by the Florida Supreme Court in December of 2000 as the technical expert to oversee the Florida Recount effort and was recognized by the Leon County Board of County Commissioners for providing “statistically the cleanest county elections in the state” during that infamous election.
 In 2005, Mr. Sancho sanctioned the first tests of voting machines by voting integrity experts, independent of the vendors.
 His action were captured in the 2007 Emmy nominated film, “Hacking Democracy.”

 Sancho was the first Florida election official to attain national certification in 1996 (Certified Elections Registration Official, the Election Center).
 He is regularly interviewed by national and local media and has presented testimony before the United States Congress, the United States Election Assistance Committee, and the United States Civil Rights Commission.
 In 1998, he co-authored the first national Principles and Standards of Conduct of Elections/Registrations Officials.
 In 2008, the Leon County Supervisor of Elections Office received the National Freedom Award for outstanding innovations in the field of elections.

 Eugene H. Spafford is a professor of Computer Sciences at Purdue University.
-He is also a professor of Electrical and Computer Engineering (courtesy appointment), Philosophy (courtesy), a professor of Communication (courtesy), a professor of Political Science (courtesy), and is the founder and Executive Director of the Center for Education and Research in Information Assurance and Security.
+He is also a professor of Electrical and Computer Engineering (courtesy appointment), Philosophy (courtesy), a professor of Communication (courtesy), a professor of Political Science (courtesy), and is the founder and Executive Director Emeritus of the Center for Education and Research in Information Assurance and Security.
 CERIAS is a campus-wide multi-disciplinary Center, with a broadly-focused mission to explore issues related to protecting information and information resources.

-Poorvi L. Vora, Ph.D, is Associate Professor of Computer Science at The George Washington University (GW).
+Poorvi L. Vora is Professor of Computer Science at The George Washington University (GW).
 Her research focus has been on end-to-end independently verifiable (E2E) voting systems which enable voters and observers to audit election outcomes without requiring them to rely on the trustworthiness of election technology or unobserved election processes.
 Prof. Vora was a member of the team that deployed polling-place, paper-ballot-based, E2E voting system Scantegrity II in the Takoma Park elections of 2009 and 2011, and of the team that developed remote voting E2E system Remotegrity and accessible voting variant Audiotegrity, used in 2011.
 She has worked with the National Institute of Standards and Technology (NIST) on definitions of desired properties of E2E systems, and on information-theoretic models and measures of voting system security properties.
 She has a Ph.D from North Carolina State University.

 Nancy Wallace is a Maryland Voting Activist affiliated with the Campaign for Verifiable Voting in Maryland.
 Background: Experienced lobbyist and volunteer organizer.
 Wallace has worked for Computer Sciences Corporation (CSC), as supervisor of a team of three software testers handling 12 of the 13 national computer systems which support case adjudication by the US Citizenship and Immigration Service.
 She is also in charge of process compliance, or what the Program Manual terms quality control, for the software development and testing.